 A brief overview of the laws of shichechah.

 - The mitzvah of shichechah, the prohibition to harvest forgotten sheaves, is from the following verse: "When you reap the harvest in your field and overlook a sheaf in the field, do not turn back to get it; it shall go to the stranger, the fatherless, and the widow" (Devarim 24:19).
 From here we learn that if harvested stalks are taken to the granary from the field and several stalks are forgotten in the field, it is forbidden to gather them; these stalks are to be left for the poor.
 Similarly, if one harvests part of a field and leaves a section unharvested, it is forbidden to go back and harvest the rest.
 That too, should be left for the poor.

 - Shichechah applies only to a small amount that people tend to forget.
 For that reason, if one forgot two bushels (omarim) or two heaps of olives, one may not return to gather them.
 If more than this amount is left behind, shichechah does not apply.
-Even if two bushels or heaps are left, shichechah applies only to an amount equal or less than two se'ah (the equivalent of 12 kabim;4 l, about 11 kg. of wheat).
+Even if two bushels or heaps are left, shichechah applies only to an amount equal or less than two se'ah (the equivalent of 12 kabim; approximately 11 kg of wheat).
 Any more than this amount is not considered shichechah and can be gathered.

 See Laws of Matanot Aniyim, Chapter 1, n.
 6.